 We get up at 5.00am.
 My feet are crying when I make them wear the trekking boots again but after a while they settle for another day of hiking.
 This day soon becomes the most spiritual of them all.
 The trail is just beautiful and at the same time quite dangerous.

 All around us, we got the incredible mountains and this morning, the glacier Salkantay is shinning more than ever with its covered snow peak.
 On this part of the trail, I feel an amazing energy which materiales into beautiful butterflies all around me.
 I decide to take advantage of the energy and find a perfect spot for a meditation.
-This day I really get an understanding of why the Incas considered the trail as sacred, and why they only allowed the most sacred people, as the shamans and kings to walk the trail.
+This day I really get an understanding of why the Incas considered the trail as sacred and why they only allowed the most sacred people as the shamans and kings to walk the trail.

-Just before our lunch break at the campsite Winay Wayna, we pass by one of the most impressing Inca ruins, I have ever seen.
+Just before our lunch break at the campsite Winay Wayna, we pass one of the most impressing Inca ruins, I’ve ever seen.
 Phuyupatamarka.
 You already spot it from far away.
 It is located on a mountain side and consists of a big amount of terraces and small stone houses.
 Together with the dramatic scenery with mountain views and views over the Urubamba river and Agua Calientes, this place is almost as beautiful as Machu Picchu.

 Slowly, we make our way down from the Sun Gate to Machu Picchu.
 The closer we get, the more beautiful it becomes.
 The ruins of the old Inca city and in the background, the majestic mountain Huayna Picchu which takes form of a face of an indian.